Mea Culpa (Part II)

 "Mea Culpa (Part II)" is a song by German musical project Enigma.
-It was released in April 1991 as the second of four singles from their debut album, MCMXC a.D.
+It was released in 1991 by Virgin Records as the second single from their debut album, MCMXC a.D.
 (1990).
-Like their previous single "Sadeness (Part I)", it is sung in French and Greek, though "Mea Culpa (Part II)" also has a line in English, "The time has come".
-It was the project's second top ten hit in their native Germany, reaching number seven, as well as reaching the top ten in Belgium, Finland, France, Greece, Italy, Portugal, Spain and Switzerland.
+Like their previous single "Sadeness (Part I)", it is sung in French and Latin, though "Mea Culpa (Part II)" also has a line in English, "The time has come".

+"Mea Culpa" was the project's second top-10 hit in their native Germany, reaching number seven, as well as reaching the top 10 in Belgium, Finland, France, Greece, Italy, Portugal, Spain and Switzerland.
 However, it failed to match the success of "Sadeness (Part I)" in many other countries, reaching number 20 in Ireland, number 59 in Canada and number 55 in both Australia and the United Kingdom.
-In the United States, the single failed to chart on the Billboard Hot, but reached number seven on the dance chart.
-The accompanying music video for the song received heavy rotation on MTV Europe.
+In the United States, the single failed to chart on the Billboard Hot, but reached number seven on the Billboard Dance Club Play chart.
+The accompanying music video for the song received heavy rotation on MTV Europe in March 1991.
+Two music videos were made, the first for the orthodox version and the second for the catholic version.

 Critical reception

-Pan-European magazine Music & Media wrote, "Follow-up to the mega hit Sadeness Part I: this time there's also the choice of a Catholic mix.
+Pan-European magazine Music & Media wrote, "Follow-up to the mega hit 'Sadeness Part I': this time there's also the choice of a Catholic mix.
 How long do we have to wait until Pope John-Paul II takes action?"